jayleicn/singularity/README.md

 * text-to-image retrieval on COCO, Flickr
 * image question answering on VQA

-Besides, based on the action recognition dataset [SSV2](https://arxiv.org/abs/1706.04261), we also provide two video-and-language tasks that requires fine-grained temporal modeling.
+Besides, based on the action recognition dataset [SSV2](https://arxiv.org/abs/1706.04261), we also provide **two new video-and-language tasks that requires fine-grained temporal modeling**.
 These two retrieval tasks are also supported by this repo.

 <p align="center">
 <img src="./imgs/model.png" style="width: 90%">